Hashtahg/Project_1_Bootcamp/README.md

 The user will be asked to input a portfolio amount, and their risk tolerence.
 The user will be asked to choose a number from 1 to 3, which translates to conservative, moderate, and aggresive.
 The client is also free to change allocation percentages in the monte carlo simulation, the years we simulate, and even include more than 5 equities if they desire.

 ---
+## FAQ's

+Q- What is Modern Portfolio Theory, and how is it maximizing my returns?
+    A- Modern Portfolio Theory is a risk-return model developed by Markowitz, and runs on the assumption that the investor wants to achieve the highest possible long-term returns without takeing any extreme level of short-term market risk.
+Beacause risk and returns are positively correlated, a higher risk  appetite is usually followed by higher returns.
+Returns from a 30 year treasure bond's do not compare to the returns of TSLA or AAPL.
+Essentially, you gotta swim with the sharks to get the pearl.
+Paddling with the ducks won't get you far.

+Q- What method are you using to pick your stocks?
+    A- Our team of data analysts filter through hundreds of stocks for each interval of risk tolerence.
+They utilize different variables involving varience, beta, and standard deviation to finalize a list of their top 5 picks for each level of risk.
+This is the list of stocks that we recommend to our clients.

+Q- Why did you specifically choose these three time horizons?
+    A- We want to give our client the choice to invest short-term, mid-term, and long-term, and we dont want to overwhelm our client with too many options.
+We also like the number 3.

 ## Contributors